Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 chow chow dog lying

 Dogs are emotional beings that express fear, happiness, anger, and sadness.
 Although they cannot speak to us, their body language helps them express emotions.
-When your dog’s tail is wagging, and the pup appears to have a joyous look on its face, you’re probably right in assuming the animal is happy and content.
-If dogs can be happy or sad, what about guilt or shame?
-Guilt is a complicated issue that many animal behaviorists believe is beyond the realm of canine cognitive ability.
+When your dog’s tail is wagging and the pup appears to have a joyous look on their face, you’re probably right in assuming the animal is happy and content.
+If dogs can be happy or sad, can they also feel guilt or shame?
+Shame is a complicated issue that many animal behaviorists believe is beyond the realm of canine cognitive ability.
 However, researchers are still unsure whether dogs can express guilt.

 Divider 2